 She served as executive director of the Institute for Education in International Media (ieiMedia), which sponsors summer multimedia study-abroad programs.
 She has directed ieiMedia summer programs in Jerusalem (2013); Perpignan, France (2010 and 2011); and Urbino, Italy (2009) and taught storytelling in Cagli, Italy (2007).
-In 2017 she will co-direct ieiMedia’s new international reporting program in Kyoto, Japan.
+In 2018 she will teach in ieiMedia’s international reporting program in Jerusalem.

 She holds a bachelor’s degree in journalism from San Francisco State University and a master’s degree from Columbia University’s Graduate School of Journalism.